The Real New Testament Church

 Vertical Divider

-• The remedy for imputed sin is the legal imputation of Christ’s righteousness.
+• The remedy for sin imputed from Adam is new representational (legal) headship.
+It provided the legal imputation of Christ’s righteousness.

-• The remedy for inherited sin is the impartation of Christ’s life (zoe).
+• The remedy for sin inherited inherited from Adam is new representational (organic) headship.
+It provided the impartation of Christ’s life (zoe).

 Vertical Divider